 Once you’ve finished paying off your mortgage, you invest $2,783 a month every year for the next 10 years.
 Assuming a 7% annual rate of return, you’ll end up with $476,036.

 You may have noticed you end up with a lot less saved than what you would have had you decided to save more and pay down your mortgage at a slower rate.

 If you pay off your mortgage over 15 years, your total payments will be about $38,400 less than had you paid off your mortgage over 20 years.
-However, you’ll also have $108,633.14 more invested.
-When you save more right from the start and pay off your mortgage over 25 years, your total payments are $75,060 less and you have $199,728.17 more invested.
+However, taking 20 years would see you have $108,633 more invested.
+When you save more right from the start and pay off your mortgage over 25 years, your total payments are $75,060 less and you have $199,728 more invested.